Minagera/2025-Summer-Trip/Salt-Lake-Start.md

 ---

-## Day 2: Finalizing the Project Car & Local Exploration
+## Day 2: Vehicle Preparation & Local Exploration

 - **Morning:**
-  - Meet with sellers or visit a local restoration shop to inspect/finalize your vehicle.
+  - Visit **Harbor Freight** or similar tool store to purchase:
+    - Basic tool kit appropriate for your specific vehicle model
+    - Emergency repair supplies (duct tape, wire, hose clamps, etc.)
+    - Vehicle-specific tools recommended by previous owner
+  - Stock up on necessary road trip supplies and any minor parts/tools needed for the journey
+  - Optional: Quick once-over at a local garage (pre-arranged) if desired
 - **Afternoon:**
   - Visit **Antelope Island State Park** at the Great Salt Lake for breathtaking scenery.
+  - Test drive your project car on different road conditions to get comfortable with it
 - **Evening:**
   - Return to Salt Lake City, enjoy dinner, and rest up for the drive ahead.
+  - **Planning:** Mark key auto parts stores (AutoZone, O'Reilly, NAPA) along your route on a map or GPS

 ---